A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization: Introduction

-The majority of the methods proposed in the literature for solving deterministically equality-constrained stochastic optimization problems follow either projection or penalty approaches.
+The majority of the methods proposed for solving deterministically equality constrained stochastic optimization problems follow either projection or penalty approaches.
 The former type of methods (e.g., stochastic projection methods \cite{HazaLuo16,KushClar12,Lan20,LuFreu21}) require that the feasible region satisfies strict conditions, to ensure well-definedness, that are not satisfied by general nonlinear functions and thus are not readily applicable.
-In contrast, the latter, stochastic penalty methods \cite{ChenTungVeduMori18,RaviDinhLokhSing19}, do not impose such conditions on the feasible region.
-These methods transform constrained problems into unconstrained problems via a constraint penalization term in the objective function and apply stochastic algorithms to solve the transformed unconstrained optimization problems.
+In contrast, stochastic penalty methods \cite{ChenTungVeduMori18,RaviDinhLokhSing19}, do not impose such conditions on the feasible region.
+These methods transform constrained problems into unconstrained problems via constraint penalization in the objective function, and apply stochastic algorithms to solve the transformed unconstrained problems.
 Stochastic penalty methods are easy to implement and well-studied, however, the empirical performance of such methods is sensitive to parameter choices and ill-conditioning, and is usually inferior to paradigms that treat constraints as constraints.